nyaosorg/nyagos/Doc/07-LuaFunctions_en.md

     c.rawword - original word which may has double-quotations. c.pos - position word exists.
     c.text - all command-line text.
+    c.field - array of the text splited c.text with space.

 `nyagos.completion_hook` should return updated list(table) or `nil`.
 Returning nil equals to returning c.list with no change.